-Some larger operators will group Health Assessments, Drug and Alcohol management and Fatigue management in one SMS document as process for managing "Fitness for Duty".
-These modules take a singular approach for ease of understanding.
+Some larger operators will group health assessments, drug and alcohol management and fatigue management in one SMS document as the process for managing "Fitness for Duty".
+These modules address each one separately for ease of understanding.

-Operators should first of all download the National Standard and the health assessment forms from the NTC Website (see Links) and review it for understanding.
+Operators should first of all download the Standard and the health assessment forms from the NTCwebsite (see links) and review them for understanding.
+The forms are available as fillable PDF documents.